Vanessa Springora: Consent

 The fallout was significant.
-Matzneff’s three publishers all ceased working with him; a lifetime stipend was revoked; and the French government announced it would implement an age of consent of 15.
+Matzneff's three publishers all ceased working with him; a lifetime stipend was revoked; and the French government announced it would implement an age of consent of 15.
 The scandal and the ongoing criminal prosecution also turned a spotlight onto a number of high-profile figures in French society who supported and socialised with Matzneff (including François Mitterrand, Jean-Marie Le Pen, the fashion designer Yves Saint Laurent and his partner Pierre Bergé).
 The French politician Christophe Girard claimed to have been unaware of Matzneff's pedophilia, despite a long association with the writer.
 Following public pressure, Girard resigned as deputy mayor of Paris in July 2020.

 Le Consentement was published in English as Consent (translated by Natasha Lehrer) by HarperVia in February 2021.
 In The New York Times, critic Parul Sehgal praised the memoir and the translation, and noted the impact the book was having: "By every conceivable metric, her book is a triumph."

-In September 2021, Editis announced that Vanessa Springora is leaving the management of Éditions Julliard.
+In September 2021, Editis announced that Springora was leaving the management of Éditions Julliard.

+In 2023, Consent was adapted into a film of the same name directed by Vanessa Filho, starring Kim Higelin as Springora and Jean-Paul Rouve as Matzneff.